Why Identification Is Important

 Telling the Difference Between Termites And Ants

-Waist – The termite has a straight shaped body while the ants have a narrow, pinched waist much like an hourglass.
+Waist – The termite has a straight shaped body, while the ants have a narrow, pinched waist much like an hourglass.

 Antennae – Termite antennae are straight.
 The antennae of ants are bent at almost 90 degrees.

-Wings – Not all termites and not all carpenter ants have wings, only the reproductive members of each species.
+Wings – Not all termites and carpenter ants have wings, only the reproductive members of each species.
 With that said, termites have four wings, all the same length.
 Ants have four wings, the front pair being noticeably longer.